Earlier projects and consultancy

 Damascus Masterplan activity 2010 - 2011

-Assessment and feedback to Damascus Masterplan activity and teams and reports with focus on sustainability and strategic planning and on developing Damascus as a more dynamic city for all.
-Comments, input and recommendations – on behalf of the Ministry of Presidential Affairs – to Ministry of Local Administration, Damascus Governorate and the contracting international consulting company.
+Assessment and feedback to Damascus Masterplan activity and teams and reports with a focus on sustainability and strategic planning and on developing Damascus as a more dynamic city for all.
+Comments, input and recommendations – on behalf of the Ministry of Presidential Affairs – to the Ministry of Local Administration, Damascus Governorate and the contracting international consulting company.

-Books of Conditions for Damascus Masterplan 2008
+Terms of Reference for Damascus Masterplan 2008

 Assessment of Copenhagen International Idea Competition for the North Harbour 2009

 Whilst working in the City of Copenhagen, R. Al Khani led the background multidisciplinary working group of the Municipality on the assessment of the North Harbour International Idea Competition.
 The main focus was placed on selecting a project that respects the Copenhagen Sustainable Development Strategy and sustainability goals according to a new sustainable development toolkit for the city.
 The structure plan for the North Harbour Area envisaged accommodating 3-4 million m2 of floor space.

 - R. Al Khani's Ph.D. research Waterfront Redevelopment and Urban Revitalisation in industrial port cities, published 2007 presents a qualitative tool for understanding, assessing and planning for sustainable development of urban areas, cities and regions.

 - R. Al Khani, Assessing Harbor-Front Redevelopment and Strategies in Terms of their Contribution to Sustainable Development Goals, and Challenges Confronted.
 The case of Copenhagen.
 Book published in International Association Cities and Ports, France.
 2004.
 Based on a lecture presented by Al Khani in international conference, IACP, France, 2000.